iinc/acc/README.md

 # Adaptive Cruise Control Prototype

 The goal of this project was to create an [adaptive cruise control](https://en.wikipedia.org/wiki/Autonomous_cruise_control_system) prototype without relying on expensive hardware components (such as radar or lidar).
-The biggest challenge was figuring out how to accurately determine the distance from the vehicle in lane in front of the car.
-To do this, I relied on computer vision and machine learning techniques to analyze images from a camera mounted near the top of the windshield.
+The biggest challenge was figuring out how to accurately determine the distance to the vehicle ahead of my car.
+To do this, I relied on computer vision and machine learning techniques to analyze images from a camera mounted at the top of the windshield.

 ### Computer Vision
 My first attempt at determining the distance from cars relies on computer vision with the [OpenCV](https://opencv.org/) library.
 I will walk you through the algorithm.